Chisomnwa/Twitter-Data-Wrangling-Project/README.md

 ## Assessing the Data for this Project

-After gathering each of the above pieces of data, assess them visually and programmatically for quality and tidiness issues.
-Detect and document at least eight (8) quality issues and two (2) tidiness issues in your wrangle_act.ipynb Jupyter Notebook.
-To meet specifications, the issues that satisfy the below mentioned Key Points must be assessed.
+After gathering all three pieces of data, assess them visually and programmatically for quality and tidiness issues.
+Detect and document at least **eight (8) quality issues** and **two (2) tidiness issues** in the "Accessing Data" section in the `wrangle_act.ipynb` Jupyter Notebook.

 ## Key Points